Summer Financial Aid

 Subsidized and Unsubsidized Loans

+Students must be registered at least half-time (6 hours for undergraduate; 3 hours for graduate) to be considered for loan eligibility.
 Loans are awarded for an entire academic year.
-If a student has received the maximum amount of their loans in the previous semesters within the academic year, they may not have loans remaining for the Summer term.
-However, sometimes when students go up a grade level after the Spring semester they are then eligible for the next grade level up in the summer term.
+If a student has received the maximum amount of their loans in the previous fall and spring semesters, they may not have loans remaining for the summer term.

-Example: Josh is a Dependent Freshman who received $5,500 in loans during the Fall and Spring semesters.
-At the end of the Spring term he will have earned 30 credit hours and will be a Sophomore.
-Given that Sophomores are typically eligible for $6,500 in loans for an academic year, Josh is eligible for $1,000 in loans for the Summer term.
+Josh is a Dependent Freshman who received $5,500 in loans during the fall and spring semesters.
+At the end of the spring term he will have earned 30 credit hours and will be a Sophomore.
+Given that Sophomores are typically eligible for $6,500 in loans for an academic year, Josh is eligible for $1,000 in loans for the summer term.